ricsanfre/pi-cluster/docs/_docs/architecture.md

 ## Networking

-A 8 GE ports LAN switch, NetGear GS108-300PES, supporting VLAN configuration and remote management, is used to provide connectivity to all Raspberry Pis (`gateway` and `node1-node5`), using Raspberry PI Gigabit Ethernet port.
+A 8 GE ports LAN switch, NetGear GS108-300PES, supporting VLAN configuration and remote management, is used to provide connectivity to all nodes (Raspberry Pis and x86 mini PCs).
+All nodes are connected to the switch with Cat6 eth cables using their Gigabit Ethernet port.

-`gateway` will be also connected to my home network using its WIFI interface in order to route and filter traffic comming in/out the cluster.
+`gateway`, cluster firewall/router, is also connected to my home network using its WIFI interface in order to route and filter traffic comming in/out the cluster.

-## Cluster Storage
+## Raspberry PI Storage

-Two different storage alternatives can be appied:
+x86 mini PCs has their own integrated disk (SSD disk or NVME).
+For Raspberry PIs different storage alternatives can be applied:

-- Dedicated Disks: SSD disks for each cluster node.
-4 SSD disk, and their SATA to USB adpaters, are required
+- Dedicated Disks: Each node has its SSD disks attached to one of its USB 3.0 ports.
+SSD disk + SATA to USB 3.0 adapter is needed for each node.
-- Centralized SAN: SAN Storage configuration using only one SSD disk is required
+- Centralized SAN: Each node has Flash Disk (USB3.0) for running OS and additional storage capacity is provide via iSCSI from a SAN (Storage Area Network).
+One of the cluster nodes, gateway, is configured as SAN server, and it needs to have SSD disk attached to its USB3.0 port.

 ![cluster-HW-storage](/assets/img/RaspberryPiCluster_HW_storage.png)

 ### Dedicated Disks

-`gateway` uses local storage attached directly to USB 3.0 port (Fash Disk) for hosting the OS, avoiding the use of less reliable SDCards.
+`gateway` uses local storage attached directly to USB 3.0 port (Flash Disk) for hosting the OS, avoiding the use of less reliable SDCards.

 For having better cluster performance `node1-node5` will use SSDs attached to USB 3.0 port.
 SSD disk will be used to host OS (boot from USB) and to provide the additional storage required per node for deploying the Kubernetes distributed storage solution (Ceph or Longhorn).